atpar/example/README.md

-# AP.js Demo
+# AP Typescript SDK Demo

-Consider this project the "hello, world" for the [AP.js Library](https://github.com/atpar/ap-monorepo/tree/master/packages/ap.js).
+Consider this project the "hello, world" for the [AP SDK](https://github.com/atpar/ap-monorepo).
 In this example we will walk through the process of creating and issuing an ACTUS protocol compliant financial instrument on a public ethereum blockchain.

 ## Setup